Bookmark our site so that you can easily return to stay updated on Shasta County!

 In July 2023, MyPillow began auctioning off equipment and subleasing parts of their manufacturing space.
 This came after further loss of retail partnerships, including those with Walmart and Slumberland Furniture, which stopped selling the products altogether by September 2024.
 The situation escalated into controversy when Lindell and MyPillow announced a promotional price of $14.88.
 These numbers (14-88) are associated with a well-known Nazi dog whistle known as the "14 words."
 In the wake of this revelation, several white supremacist groups expressed their endorsement of both MyPillow and Lindell.
 Lindell denied the allegations.

-For Referrence: The number combination 14-88 is infamously known as "The Fourteen Words," referencing two notorious slogans that originated from David Eden Lane, a founding member of the now-defunct white supremacist terrorist organization, The Order.
+For Reference: The number combination 14-88 is infamously known as "The Fourteen Words," referencing two notorious slogans that originated from David Eden Lane, a founding member of the now-defunct white supremacist terrorist organization, The Order.
 The "14" symbolizes the total number of words in the primary slogan: "We must secure the existence of our people and a future for white children."
 This phrase encapsulates a chilling ideology that underpins militant white nationalism.
 Meanwhile, "88" carries an equally grim connotation, as it represents "Heil Hitler," with "H" being the 8th letter of the alphabet.
 Together, these numbers have become a rallying cry for white nationalists around the globe, echoing a dangerous commitment to extremist beliefs and promoting a vision rooted in hate.

 Lindell is deep into the MAGA Kool-Aid, associating Trump with God: